 Use this procedure to upgrade the software release currently running on the router with a new patch.
-This example assumes that the Software Release 2.6.1 is set as the preferred release, on an AR410 router.
+This example assumes that the Software Release 2.6.1 is set as the preferred release.
 The patch name is this example is 52261-01.paz.